From Vulnerabilities to Remediation: A Systematic Literature Review of LLMs in Code Security

 This vulnerability category includes issues arising when software development practices do not adhere to established standards, leading to inconsistent, unreliable, or insecure code.
-Such deviations can introduce unexpected bugs, security flaws, or system crashes.
+Such deviations can introduce bugs, security flaws, or system crashes.
 Common vulnerabilities of this type include logical errors, such as division by zero and incorrect calculations, as well as issues with function calls, such as incorrect number of arguments or incorrect argument types.

-Tihanyi et al.~\cite{tihanyi2024neutral} conducted a comparative analysis of LLMs to examine how likely they are to generate vulnerabilities when writing simple C programs.
-They identified division by zero as a frequent issue in the code produced by LLMs, along with the challanges in managing arrays and arithmetic operations.
+Tihanyi et al.~\cite{tihanyi2025secure} conducted a comparative analysis of LLMs to examine how likely they are to generate vulnerabilities when writing simple C programs.
+They identified division by zero as a frequent issue in the code generated by LLMs, along with the challenges in managing arrays and arithmetic operations.